 Flushing is a somewhat small city located in the state of Michigan.
 With a population of 8,029 people and five constituent neighborhoods, Flushing is the 138th largest community in Michigan.

-Flushing is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Flushing isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Flushing are a mix of both white- and blue-collar jobs.
 Overall, Flushing is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Flushing who work in sales jobs (17.50%), office and administrative support (13.21%), and management occupations (10.79%).

-In terms of college education, Flushing is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.98% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Flushing is somewhat higher than in the average US city of 21.84%: 26.98% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Flushing in 2010 was $27,391, which is upper middle income relative to Michigan and the nation.
 This equates to an annual income of $109,564 for a family of four.
 However, Flushing contains both very wealthy and poor people as well.

 The people who call Flushing home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Flushing residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Flushing include English, Irish, Polish, and Scottish.

 The most common language spoken in Flushing is English.
 Other important languages spoken here include Arabic and Italian.